unbroken-dome/gradle-testsets-plugin/README.md

 ```

 It does _not_ mean, however, that the source (classes / resources) of the extended test set will be available to the
 extending test set.
-For this you would still have to create a dependency:
+For this you must explicitly create a dependency:

 ```groovy
 dependencies {